 We offer you a high-quality, practice-oriented and evidence-based educational programme that perfectly prepares you for the professional domain.
 In small learning groups you will learn from experts in research and practice how German as a foreign and second language can best be learned and taught, and how German language competence can be measured and assessed.
 You will be able to set your own focus area, for instance German as a second language/migration, or research and didactics of multilingualism.

 Profile of the study programme

-In the Documentation Centre of the Research Centre on Multilingualism, which is affiliated with the foreign language library of the university, the students can find a variety of relevant publications and magazines, as well as expert advice that supports autonomous learning.
+The Documentation Centre of the Research Centre on Multilingualism, which is connected with the university library for foreign languages, contains a broad range of relevant publications and journals as well as expert advice that support our students' autonomous learning.

 Structure of studies

 90 ECTS credits + 30 ECTS credits as an option in a minor study programme freely chosen or in a specialisation programme, 3-4 semesters

 Language competence in German of at least C1 of the Common European Framework of Reference for Languages at the beginning of the master's studies is required.

 Master's degree programmes are built on the knowledge and abilities that were acquired when obtaining a bachelor's degree.